๐Ÿ“ŠAP Statistics

 Outliers in Bivariate Data

-• Identified through scatterplots and residual plots: look for points with unusually large residuals or unusual xx-values
+• Identified through scatterplots and residual plots: look for points with unusually large residuals or unusual xx-values.

-• Always investigate before removing: outliers may represent data errors, but they might also be legitimate and important observations
+• Always investigate before removing: outliers may represent data errors, but they might also be legitimate and important observations.

 High-Leverage Points

-• Have substantially larger or smaller xx-values than other observations—they "pull" the regression line toward themselves
+• Have substantially larger or smaller xx-values than other observations.
+They "pull" the regression line toward themselves.

 Influential Points

-• Often are both outliers and high-leverage: the combination of unusual xx and unusual yy creates maximum influence
+• Often are both outliers and high-leverage: the combination of unusual xx and unusual yy creates maximum influence.

-• Exam strategy: if asked about the effect of removing a point, consider whether it's pulling the line toward or away from the overall pattern
+• Exam strategy: if asked about the effect of removing a point, consider whether it's pulling the line toward or away from the overall pattern of the remaining data.

-Compare: High-leverage point vs. influential point—all influential points have leverage, but not all high-leverage points are influential.
-A point with extreme xx that falls exactly on the regression line has high leverage but isn't influential because removing it wouldn't change the line.
+Compare: High-leverage point vs. influential pointโ€”all influential points have leverage, but not all high-leverage points are influential.
+A point with an extreme xx-value that falls exactly on the regression line has high leverage but isn't influential because removing it wouldn't change the line much.

 Limitations and Common Misconceptions